 Eligible participants under the RSU Plan include directors and employees, including officers, of the Company.
-Under the terms of the RSU Plan, RSUs vest with participants as follows: 50% on the first anniversary of the date of the grant and 50% on the second anniversary of the date of the grant.
-In March 2015, the Board approved amendments to the plan that (a) extend the redemption period so that, going forward, all RSUs vest 100% on the second anniversary of the date of the grant; (b) provide for redemption, instead of cancellation, of outstanding RSUs at the date of redemption for retiring directors and executive officers, which is defined as a threshold of combined service and age of 65 years, and a minimum of five years of service to the Company; and (c) update the RSU Plan for compliance with applicable laws.
-The amendments were approved and ratified by shareholder vote on May 28, 2015.
-Grants made subsequent to May 28, 2015 have been made pursuant to the described amendments.
+Under the terms of the RSU Plan, RSUs vest 100% on the second anniversary of the date of the grant.
+The RSU Plan also provides for redemption, instead of cancellation, of outstanding RSUs at the date of redemption for retiring directors and executive officers, which is defined as a threshold of combined service and age of 65 years, and a minimum of five years of service to the Company.
+Upon RSU vesting, the holder of an RSU will receive one common share, for no additional consideration, for each RSU held.